What is a group hearing?

 - the clerk stays with the admission appeal panel at all times to make sure the panel acts legally

-- the clerk will be taking notes throughout the group hearing and during your individual appeal.
-These notes are not formal minutes, they are brief points of all the issues raised
+- the clerk will be taking notes throughout the group hearing and during your individual appeal - these notes are not formal minutes, they are brief points of all the issues raised.
+Video and audio recording of the appeal is not permitted

 - the clerk does not take part in any of the decision making process, nor does the presenting officer